-A Stretch peer mentor is a fellow SJSU student trained to work with Stretch English students and instructor as part of the learning community of the classroom.
-This type of writing support offers you a rare opportunity to work one on one with an advanced writer who knows the assignments and materials you are working on and with.
-Your peer mentor will schedule appointments and workshops on a weekly basis.
+Some Stretch Instructors have requested to partner with an Embedded Tutor through Peer Connections to provide you with additional academic support.
+An Embedded Tutor is a fellow SJSU student trained to work with students and instructors as part of the learning community of the classroom.
+Your Embedded Tutor will schedule appointments and workshops on a weekly basis.
 Look for Canvas announcements about upcoming meeting times and places.
 Sign up immediately when these appointments open.

-• SJSU Peer Connections
+SJSU Peer Connections